he1nh/openshift-prometheus/README.md

 oc get dc,svc
 ```

-To access Prometheus from outside the cluster, you need to expose the service which was created by `oc run`
+To access Prometheus from outside the cluster, you need to expose the service which has been created:

 ```code
 oc expose svc prometheus